The Saint and the Dragon

 And there to this day the Cailleach still writhes, bound and harmless, as long as the people of Ireland keep their faith and to their prayers.

-But there are those who hold that her spawn still walk the earth, not least the devil himself, and still seek to free her to beget more of their brethren, and that at certain times of the year, she can rise to the surface to hiss her futile curses at the sky once again.
+But there are those who believe that her spawn still walk the earth, not least the devil himself, and plan to free her so that more of their monstrous kind might be born, and that at certain times of the year, she can rise to the surface to hiss her futile curses at the sky once again.

 “But in the time of storm, when thunder is rolling, and lightning flashing and frightening away the dark night, then the serpent is allowed to rise and take its sport on the surface; and when by any chance man at this time pass that lonely water, they see the serpent riding the waves like a wild horse with a flowing mane; the froth boiling away from his sides, and all is terrible entirely.”